-Dija, who works out of West London’s West Room Aesthetics clinic, recently launched her West Room Aesthetics Skin Heroes Boxes, to simplify skincare, with each of the four boxes addressing a specific skin type (combination, oily, dry and Oily + for acne-prone skin).
+Dija, who works out of West London’s West Room Aesthetics clinic, launched her West Room Aesthetics Skin Heroes Boxes earlier this year, to simplify skincare, with each of the four boxes addressing a specific skin type (combination, oily, dry and Oily + for acne-prone skin).
 The boxes are packed with handpicked products from brands such as NeoStrata, Exuviance, Osmosis, and Cosmedix, all of which she uses in clinic.

 Here Dija shares three tips to follow when trying out new skincare